Student Support Offices & Resources

 Supporting DU Students

-DU offers many academic resources, each aimed to support the academic success of you as a student.
-Many resources and services are available in-person and remotely, while some may only be offered remotely at this time.
+DU offers many academic and support resources, each aimed to support your success as a student.

 Subject-Specific Academic Support